Evaluating the Reversal Curse in Model Editing: Introduction

-Existing methods developed to modify the parameters of models can be generally categorized into two paradigms of \emph{meta-learning} or \emph{locate-then-edit}~\cite{DBLP:journals/corr/abs-2308-07269, DBLP:conf/emnlp/YaoWT0LDC023}.
+Existing model editing methods fall into two categories~\citep{DBLP:conf/emnlp/YaoWT0LDC023}: \emph{Parameter-preserving methods}~\citep{DBLP:conf/nips/0104L0XY0X0C24}, and \emph{Parameter-modifying methods}~\citep{DBLP:conf/icml/MitchellLBMF22,DBLP:conf/iclr/MengSABB23}.
 The effectiveness of an editing method is usually evaluated along three dimensions of \emph{efficacy}, \emph{generalization} and \emph{locality}.
-The ZsRE~\cite{DBLP:conf/conll/LevySCZ17} and CounterFact~\cite{DBLP:conf/nips/MengBAB22} datasets are primarily utilized to assess whether edited models can recall the newly injected facts, as depicted in Figure~\ref{figure1}(a).
+The ZsRE~\citep{DBLP:conf/conll/LevySCZ17} and CounterFact~\citep{DBLP:conf/nips/MengBAB22} datasets are primarily utilized to assess whether edited models can recall the newly injected facts, as depicted in Figure~\ref{figure1}(a).
 Besides, \citet{DBLP:conf/emnlp/YaoWT0LDC023} and \citet{DBLP:conf/emnlp/ZhongWMPC23} have introduced \emph{portability} and MQuAKE respectively to extend the assessment of generalization by measuring whether edited models can correctly answer the questions entailed by the editing facts, as shown in Figure~\ref{figure1}(b).
 Despite the emergence of benchmarks and techniques for editing, they all operate under the \emph{unidirectional} paradigm following only the direction being edited.
-The \emph{reversal curse}~\cite{berglund2023reversal} has not yet been explored in model editing, and it remains unclear whether edited models can reason and recall the editing facts in the reverse direction of editing, as shown in Figure~\ref{figure1}(c).
+The \emph{reversal curse}~\citep{berglund2023reversal} has not yet been explored in model editing, and it remains unclear whether edited models can reason and recall the editing facts in the reverse direction of editing, as shown in Figure~\ref{figure1}(c).